 Pick a year—any year—and probably somebody somewhere has predicted it for the “end of the world.”

-There is a whole field of biblical study known technically as eschatology—the study of “last” things, of prophecies of the “end time” and beyond.
+There is a whole field of biblical study known as eschatology.
+It is the study of “last” things, of prophecies of the “end time” and beyond.
 But not everyone who studies end-time Bible prophecy sets specific dates or walks around shouting or talking to themselves.

 And surprising to some, the “end of the world” is actually good news!